ngruenwald/config-generator/README.md

   opt:
     type: string
-    required: True
+    use: required
 ```

 The _elements_ block contains the main elements of the configuration.
 Elements can either be defined locally or they can reference types.
 By default an element is optional.
-Use the _required_ property to mark
+Use the _use_ property to mark
-it as mandatory.
+it as either _optional_ or _required_.

 #### types